Sunil-Pradhan/javascript-cheatsheet/README.md

 :bulb: **TIP:** Difference between undefined and null in JavaScript

-Undefined means the value has not been set, whereas null means the value has been set to empty.
+`undefined` means the value has not been set, whereas `null means the value has been set to empty.

 ```javascript
 var a = null; //null example